 Seminar Fee: $50+ HST

-Optional Field Trip* Fee: $50 + HST (optional field trips include a group critique/review/discussion 2-3weeks after each field trip).
+Optional Field Trip* Fee: $50 + HST (optional field trips include a group critique/review/discussion on a Saturday morning 2-3weeks after each field trip).

 Field trips will be held on weekends, at locations within an hour of Halifax, are weather dependent, and will be scheduled 48 hours days in advance.